campossalex/CMLTelcoChurn/README.md

 to predict churn.
 It also shows more details on how the LIME model is created and a bit more on what LIME is actually doing.

-Open a Jupyter Notebook session (rather than a work bench): python3, 1 CPU, 2 GB and open the `	3_model_building.ipynb` file.
+Open a Jupyter Notebook session (rather than a Workbench): python3, 1vCPU/2GiB and open the `3_model_building.ipynb` file.

 At the top of the page click **Cells > Run All**.